newsuk/times-xnative/README.md

 ### Purpose

-Home of The Times' `react native` pages, shared code between the iOS and Android app that doesn't belong to [Times Components](https://www.github.com/newsuk/times-components)
+Home of The Times' `react native` pages shared between the iOS and Android app that doesn't belong to [Times Components](https://www.github.com/newsuk/times-components)

 ### Dev Environment